SindriaInc/xdev/readme.md

 # Xdev

-A complete GUI dev workstation environment docker image with all the software you need.
+Xdev is the first cloud native distro made for developers.
+You can run Xdev everywhere you have docker daemon running.

 ![xdev](docs/screenshots/w3.png)

 ## Information

-With xdev you can run linux workstation everywhere you have docker daemon ready out of the box with the following contents:
+With xdev you have complete linux workstation ready out of the box with the following contents:

 - Fedora 32
 - Oh My Zsh